Best for Included Optional Devices

 Plans and Starting Costs

 Rescue Alert does not charge any one-time fees.
 Shipping is included with all plans.
+The only thing users will ever be billed for is monthly monitoring and/or the initial purchase price of the device.

 Device Prices and Features